Email as a Means of Communication

 5 years maximum for all students in all programs.

-- Housing assignments are made in conjunction with the Dean’s Office of the appropriate school.
-Such factors as scholarship, date the application is received, degree program, and availability of space are considered in assigning incoming students.
+- Such factors as scholarship, date the application is received, degree program, and availability of space are considered in assigning incoming students.
 Most housing decisions are made in July for the fall semester and in December for the spring semester.
 Most notifications are sent to students by July 15 for the fall semester and January 15 for the spring semester.
 If no housing is available by July 15 for the fall semester and January 15 for the spring semester, housing deposits will be returned to the students and applications withdrawn.

 - Applicants will be matched to units according to University policies and capacity guidelines.